 - 2 cups pineapple juice

 - Pour the pineapple juice and cream of coconut into a high-powered blender.
-Add enough ice to reach the level of the juice.
+Add the ice.
 Blend for 30-60 seconds until smooth.

 - Divide between 3-4 glasses.
 This makes about 5 cups of pina colada which is about 10 ounces per person if divided between 4 people.